needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 ## NoAlias Function Return

 Some functions can only return a unique pointer.
 For instance, `malloc` will only ever give you a unique pointer.
-For these cases `[return:NoAlias]` can provide the compiler with some useful information.
+For these cases `[return:NoAlias]` can provide some useful information to the compiler.

-Lets take an example using a bump allocator backed with a stack allocation:
+Let's take an example using a bump allocator backed with a stack allocation:

 ```c#
 // Only ever returns a unique address into the stackalloc'ed memory.